timomeh/vla/README.md

 }
 ```

-This will use a transient version of the FooRepo, and
+This will use a transient version of the FooRepo only for the `FooService`.
+Meaning this service won't share the same cached version that other services might be using.

+It's not something you'll likely need to use at all.
+But this shows how the scope defines how long the instance should be cached and shared.

 ### Base classes